DrlCrg/network-lab/README.md

 ![Stage01-NT](https://github.com/DrlCrg/network-lab/assets/160629376/2ad93266-929a-4eb0-aaa6-63dfb67fbebf)

 We reserved 10.128.0.0/24 for our LAN.
-This is where we also set up our DHCP server with the range
+This is where we also set up our DHCP server and set up our DNS.
 We then added the Windows 10 (win10) user to the LAN and modified our firewall settings using the GUI via our win10 workstation.

 #Stage 2